-The = and != operators are used to compare two map data types for equality.
-The syntax is as follows:
+The = and != operators compare two mapping data items.
+Syntax:

 map1 = map2;